markosk29/weather-api-final-test/README.md

 Your task is to complete the given project so that it passes all the test cases when running the provided unit tests.
-The project by default supports the use of the SQLite3 database.
 Implement the POST request to /weather first because testing the other methods require POST to work correctly.

 ## Environment: